-The Compensation and Talent Committee may delegate its authority under its charter to one or more subcommittees as it deems appropriate from time to time as further described in its charter, which is available on our website at www.serestherapeutics.com.
+The Compensation and Talent Committee may delegate its authority under its charter to one or more subcommittees as it deems appropriate from time to time as further described in its charter.
 The Compensation and Talent Committee may also delegate to an officer the authority to grant equity awards to certain employees, as further described in its charter and subject to the terms of our equity plans.

 The members of our Compensation and Talent Committee are Messrs.
-Biondi, Graves and Kender and Ms. Zausner.
+Biondi, Graves and Kender.
+Ms. Zausner served as a member of the Compensation and Talent Committee until June 2023.
 Mr. Graves serves as the Chairperson of the Compensation and Talent Committee.

-The Compensation and Talent Committee met five times in 2022.
+The Compensation and Talent Committee met five times in 2023.